 Alicia was also invited to Brevard Music Center and served as concertmaster and soloist in Stravinsky’s Pulcinella under Keith Lockhart – Conductor, Boston Pops.

 Alicia’s compositions have been used on an ESPN YouTube Series, for The Museum of Modern Art in Ljubljana, Slovenia and for Artfare, in New York.
 Her playing has been featured by Primary Music Color, for companies such as NYC Ballet, Coca Cola Japan, Mitsubishi Motors Japan, The Kansas Lottery, and SMBC Bank.
 In September 2018, Alicia was the Winner of The Ear Classical Composition Competition in New York City with multiple performances at the DiMenna Center for Classical Music.
 Similarly, she recently her Looping Concerto for Violin, Electronics and Orchestra in which the first movement was premiered with the Nashville Concerto Orchestra.
 All Alicia’s compositions can be heard on streaming platforms and are distributed via Tone Tree Music.

-In Nashville, Alicia is privileged to play with the Nashville String Machine, Nashville Music Scoring, and Nashville Recording Orchestra’s for commercial recordings for artists and projects such as Paul McCartney, Alison Krauss, Willie Nelson, Call of Duty, and Spiderman, etc. In addition, she plays with the Nashville Symphony, performs with Intersection and Chatterbird New Music Ensembles, the Chris Walters Jazz Quintet, and in 2018, served as Artistic Director of Alias Chamber Ensemble.
+In Nashville, Alicia plays with the Nashville String Machine, Nashville Music Scoring, and Nashville Recording Orchestra’s for commercial recordings for artists and projects such as Paul McCartney, Alison Krauss, Willie Nelson, Call of Duty, and Spiderman, etc. In addition, she plays with the Nashville Symphony, performs with Intersection and Chatterbird New Music Ensembles, the Chris Walters Jazz Quintet, and in 2018, served as Artistic Director of Alias Chamber Ensemble.

 Alicia, a magna cum laude graduate of Vanderbilt, is originally from Kansas.